Friends find message in a bottle washed up after dramatic high tides

 Three friends got a nice surprise when they found a message in a bottle washed up after yesterday's high tides.

-Laurence Younger, a local birder from South Shields, was out walking with friends around 12pm today, Saturday January 14, when he spotted a bottle among the debris washed up on the shore.
+Laurence Younger, a local birder from South Shields, was out walking with friends around 12pm today, Saturday January 14, when the group spotted a bottle among the debris washed up on the shore.

+He was with friends Stuart Thompson and Sid Gibson, who spotted the bottle and is hoping to reunite it with the person who dropped it into the sea.

 Mr Younger said: "I was with fellow birders Stuart Thompson and Sid Gibson when we found this message in a bottle near Shields pier.